haoliangyu/open-data-geography-presentation/README.md

-# open-data-geography-presentation
+# Discover the geography of open data at Data.gov

-My presentation "Discover the geography of open data on data.gov" at NYGeoCon 2015
+My presentation at NYGeoCon 2015